Cache

 dirrequireda str containing an absolute paththe root dir of the cache

-By default, the key is made after the absolute root of the repo and the current git sha1 if repo is controlled by git.
-No more than 2 entries can be stored for any job with a given key, the first time and the last time the key is used.
+By default, the repo_key is made after the absolute root of the repo and the current git sha1 if repo is controlled by git.
+No more than 2 entries can be stored for any job with a given repo_key, the first time and the last time the repo_key is used.

-To avoid cache pollution when a repo evolves rapidly (which is typical during active development), the number of stored states must be limited as the cache is typically useless locally.
-However, when a repo is pushed, best is that the cache retains the jobs corresponding to what is pushed so that other users can download the results.
-Such jobs may have run before or after the commit, hence they are:
+To avoid cache pollution in case a repo evolves rapidly (which is typical during active development), the number of stored runs from this repo must be limited as the cache is typically useless locally.
+However, when a repo is pushed (using e.g. git push), best is that the cache retains the runs corresponding to what is pushed so that other users can download the results.
+Such runs may have been executed before or after the commit (using e.g. git commit), hence they are:

 • the last job of the previous commit sha1